The Best Inland Marine Insurance Companies for 2026

 • Items Covered – The main point of inland marine coverage is property that can be moved or transported, including shipments of material or categories like computers and technology, medical or scientific equipment, or cameras and photography equipment.
 Inland marine policies may also cover special items that frequently move from place to place, like construction equipment and art exhibitions.
 It may also cover property that a business is temporarily holding for a customer and certain types of fixed property used for transportation or communication, like bridges or radio towers.

 • Risks Covered – Like many other insurance policies, inland marine insurance can be written for “named perils” or “all risks.”
 A named perils policy will only cover damage or loss that occurs due to incidents that are specifically listed in the policy, like fire, theft, and vandalism.
-An all risks or open perils policy is the inverse, covering all risks except those that the policy explicitly excludes—a list that usually includes rare events like war and nuclear disasters or conditions around the use of defective materials, faulty design, and similar issues.
+An all risks or open perils policy is the inverse, covering all risks except those that the policy explicitly excludes.
+While this list includes rare events like war and nuclear disasters, it more commonly focuses on excluding damage from wear and tear, mechanical breakdown, and “inherent vice”—a term for damage caused by the natural properties of the item itself, such as rust or spoilage.

 Additionally, inland marine insurance can also encompass several more specialized forms or types of coverage.
 These can frequently come in the form of add-on floaters or endorsements that extend inland marine insurance according to specific needs that the policyholder may have.
 Some of the most common of these coverages are explained below.